Lazer Team 2: Plot

 The Antareans transfer them to a white prison, that is one of infinite cells containing previous champions from over the years.
 Before they can panic, Woody arrives and rescues them.
 Without his helmet, it appears that his intelligence has decreased.
 He takes them to a compartment in the ship, where Maggie is held.
 She wakes, but is upset that Woody is not the one she's known.
 The creature that had abducted the two reveals himself.
 Woody introduces him as Doulos, the keeper of the 'Galactic Games' and the only remaining of the Ludon species, who has been enslaved on the ship for many years.
 He explains that when the team defeated the Antareans, it caused said aliens to wipe out planet after planet, afraid that more champions would rise and rebel against them.
 Revealing that he brought the team back together to finish what they've started, he leads the five to a control center where an experimental upgraded suit of power resides.
 The team is unwilling and Doulos urges the team to put on the pieces, however he is killed by Kilbourne before he can convince them.
 She reveals that she is the sister of the previous champion, Adam, and is now working with the Antareans, as she's always been jealous.
 Once the team is in a holding cell, she prepares to receive the pieces to destroy Earth.

 When the ship finally arrives to Earth, the team realize their wrongdoings with not helping Doulos.
 They kill two guards before sneaking back to the control center.
 A battle ensues and Lazer Team acquires the upgraded armor.
-Back on Earth, Officer Vandenbloom (Kirk Johnson) notices many Antarean ships heading for the planet.
-With the help of Mindy and 'Mr. Scientist' (Gus Sorola), he is able to fend off the majority of the ships using a turret designed by the D.E.T.I.A.
+Back on Earth, Officer Vandenbloom notices many Antarean ships heading for the planet.
+With the help of Mindy and 'Mr. Scientist', he is able to fend off the majority of the ships using a turret designed by the D.E.T.I.A.
 Back on the ship, the five are able to kill Kilbourne, with the help of another champion Woody had let out, and grab the translocator.
 They board a small ship, and using the device, are able to destroy the Antarean mother-ship and return home.

 With the Earth saved once again, the team keeps contact with one another.
 Having a picnic, Woody and Maggie reveal their feelings for each other.
 They discover a small button on his helmet that shrinks it, and the two kiss.